AWS

 After years of lo-fi content on our channels, a new leader stepped in and had a more sophisticated vision.
 This was a challenge for many teams who built the social platforms from scratch over the years and believed in the original creative approach.
 My job was to develop a creative direction that both teams could get behind.
 I aimed to capture the best of both ideologies—elevating the fidelity and polish of our creative, without losing the real world settings and human touch.

-Creative Direction—Brand Voice, Art Direction, Creative Strategy
+Creative Direction—Brand Voice, Creative Strategy, Copy, Art Direction, Video Direction

 STARBUCKS